 In a world where loyalty is survival, what happens when your loyalty is divided?

-Quantrel is caught between the community that raised him and the institution that now controls his fate.
-Every choice risks betraying someone he loves.
+Quantrel is caught between the community that raised him and the institution that now owns his fate.
+Every choice—on the corner or in the cruiser—risks betraying someone he loves.

 We are living through a national reckoning on policing, justice, and who deserves a second chance.